Kelleys Island, Ohio: Acquisition by the Kelleys

 The brothers quickly began improving and expanding the island's docks to export limestone, fruit, and red cedar lumber.
 Soon, 16 limestone kilns were producing lime.
 The village's various industries hired a number of immigrants (including young children), many of whom would work on the island during the summer and return to their homeland during the winter.
 Among the nationalities working on the island at that time were Irish, Poles, Slavs, Macedonians, Hungarians, Bulgarians, Italians, and Portuguese.
-Datus Kelley encouraged sobriety, and paid his employees bonuses for abstaining from "intoxifying liquors".
+Datus Kelley encouraged sobriety, and he paid his employees bonuses for abstaining from "intoxifying liquors".

 The quarries were the origin of the Kelley Island Lime & Transport Company, which was once the largest producer of limestone and lime products in the world, operating between 1896 and the early 1960s.
 Numerous ruins of these operations and quarries now dot the island.

 In 1842, Charles Carpenter (son-in-law of Datus Kelley) of Norwich, Connecticut, began growing and harvesting grapes for wine on Kelleys Island.
 By the early 20th century, the island was annually producing 500,000 gallons of wine per year.

 The small village grew quickly, and soon a library and post office were erected.
 In 1901, the Estes Schoolhouse was built at a cost of $15,000.